We are following the OCR specification at the moment as it follows directly from the GCSE course we have been teaching.

 OCR is used because it builds on the GCSE foundations we have established, and has a content based on the needs of both academia and apprenticeship requirements.
 Many students who are keen on Computer Science are finding that an apprenticeship route is the most financially advantageous.

 We have no fixed cycle of trips.
-There are some trips which are possible in the future but we have not run any yet.
+There are some trips which are becoming possible in the near future but we have not run any for a few years.
 Suggestions are always welcome.

 Students who have enjoyed the challenge of GCSE Computing have demanded this course.
 We also know that there are often students who are studying the Physics/Maths combinations who search for another A level.
 By offering this course at A level we hope to provide for the needs of these students.
 Students who like problem solving and those students who are aiming for some of those courses/careers mentioned below will find this course useful.